MackHalliday/subscribe_to_MTA_alerts/README.md

 # Project Overview
 An application that allows users to subscribe to specific MTA stations or MTA lines and receive service alerts.

 Frontend is built in React and Backend is Django with Django REST Framework.
-The application uses Auth Tokens for authorization
+The application uses Auth Tokens for authorization.

 ## Milestones
 Tentative Milestones as of Jan 24th, 2024